 You may accomplish a rollover in one of two ways.
 You may ask your prior plan administrator or trustee to directly rollover to this Plan all or a portion of any amount which you are entitled to receive as a distribution from your prior plan.
 Alternatively, if you receive a distribution from your prior plan, you may elect to deposit into this plan any amount eligible for rollover within 60 days of your receipt of the distribution.
 Any rollover to the Plan will be credited to your Rollover Contribution Account.
-You will be able to withdraw the amounts in your rollover account at any time, unless the in-service withdrawal of rollover contributions is specifically prohibited as described in Article 8 below.
+See Article 8 below for a description of the distribution provisions applicable to rollover contributions.

 Generally, the Plan will accept a rollover contribution from another qualified retirement plan or IRA.
 The Plan Administrator may adopt separate procedures limiting the type of rollover contributions it will accept.
 For example, the Plan Administrator may impose restrictions on the acceptance of after-tax contributions or Salary Deferrals (including Roth Deferrals) or may restrict rollovers from particular types of plans.
-In addition, the Plan Administrator may, in its discretion, apply restrictions on the acceptance of rollover contributions if you are not currently a participant in the Plan.
-In no event will these procedures be applied in a discriminatory manner.
+However, you may not make a Rollover Contribution to the Plan prior to becoming a Participant in the Plan.
+You also must be a current Employee to make a Rollover Contribution to the Plan.
+Any procedures affecting the ability to make Rollover Contributions to the Plan will not be applied in a discriminatory manner.

-If you have questions about whether you can rollover a prior plan distribution, please contact Mass Mutual.
+If you have questions about whether you can rollover a prior plan distribution, please contact the Plan Administrator or other designated Plan representative.